Alluxio/alluxio/docs/en/Running-Alluxio-On-Docker.md

 ### Sharing ramdisk with clients

-Running the worker with `-v /mnt/ramdisk:/mnt/ramdisk` will make the worker's ramdisk available on the host for short-circuit client reads.
-To make this available to clients in other containers running on the same host, those containers should also be run with `-v /mnt/ramdisk:/mnt/ramdisk`.
+Running the worker with `-v /mnt/ramdisk:/mnt/ramdisk` shares the ramdisk between the worker and host.
+To make this ramdisk available to clients in other containers running on the same host, those containers should also be run with `-v /mnt/ramdisk:/mnt/ramdisk`.

 ## Configuration